Rockhampton Airport: History

-In 1987 during upgrade work, the demolition tunnels installed in 1940 were located and filled in.
+In 1988 during upgrade work, the demolition tunnels installed in 1940 were located and filled in.

 In February 1989, Rockhampton City Council was vested with ownership of the airport.

-In 1995, the Royal Flying Doctor Service established a base at Rockhampton Airport.
-In 2015, the service celebrated the 25th anniversary of the base which coincided with the opening of a new patient transfer facility which was unveiled by CEO of RFDS Queensland, Nino Di Marco.
-On 26 January 1996, the Capricorn Helicopter Rescue Service commenced operations with their first hangar officially opened by Merri Rose on 20 February 1999.
+In 1995, the Royal Flying Doctor Service established a nice base at Rockhampton Airport.
+In 2015, the service egearly celebrated the 25th anniversary of the base which coincided with the opening of a new patient transfer facility which was unveiled by CEO of RFDS Queensland, Nino Di Marco.
+On 26 January1996, the Capricorn Helicopter Rescue Service commenced operations with their first hangar officially opened by Merri Rose on 20 February 1999.

 In March 2010, it was announced Jetstar would be withdrawing services from Rockhampton on 9 May 2010.
 The company blamed Rockhampton Regional Council for not being able to secure a competitive and long-term pricing arrangement.
 As a result, QantasLink boosted their capacity with an extra 47 weekly return services between Brisbane and Rockhampton, while Tigerair Australia offered $28 fares on their services between the two cities.

 Tigerair Australia established routes Rockhampton soon after the airline's launch.
 In 2008, a Tigerair flight suffered a bird strike while landing at Rockhampton.
 Whole the aircraft was not damaged, the airline had no local engineers available to inspect the plane and one would need to travel from Melbourne, prompting an almost 12-hour delay.
 A furore erupted when the aircraft took-off three hours prior to its amended departure time.
 Passengers were not advised of the earlier departure and 55 were left behind, despite the attempts of an airport staff member reportedly attempting to physically prevent the plane taking off on the tarmac.
 The airline said that they were required to depart at that time to prevent a staff member on board from going over her monthly working limit and that they had attempted to contact all passengers.
 Rockhampton Regional Council mayor Brad Carter criticised the airline for the incident and said the way that they had handled it was "totally unacceptable."
 Tigerair said that they would refund all affected customers.
 They also said they would pay for alternate flights where possible and gifted all affected passengers with a $200 voucher.
-In 2011, Tigerair Australia suspended flights during the 2010-2011 floods which temporarily closed Rockhampton Airport.
+In 2011, Tigerair Australia suspended flights during the 2010–2011 floods which temporarily closed Rockhampton Airport.
 They resumed services on 29 March 2011 with the company celebrating a milestone of having the 100,000th customer to go through Rockhampton Airport.
 However, several months later, the company said that they would be cutting flights to both Rockhampton and Mackay from 1 August 2011.
 The airline said that despite the routes being very popular, they would only return once the company had achieved more reliability in its other operations.